What is uninsured motorist coverage in San Antonio?

 This government agency argues that anyone who drives may need it, since you never know when the person who hits you will have enough insurance or funds to pay for injuries and damage to your vehicle.

 “Uninsured motorist coverage also pays if you’re in a hit-and-run accident and the other driver can’t be found to pay for damages,” states the Texas Department of Insurance.

 It’s important to note that the United States reported more than 4 million car accidents in 2020, which in turn caused 42,060 fatalities (according to a report by the National Safety Council).

 In Texas, there were 12,107 accidents resulting in serious injuries.
 According to this data, one person is injured in a crash every 2 minutes and 7 seconds, and one person is killed in a crash every 2 hours and 15 minutes.
 In San Antonio alone, there were 513 accidents resulting in serious injuries.

-If you were the victim of an accident with an uninsured motorist, contact the personal injury attorneys at the Law Offices of George Salinas at (210) 966-8256 to discuss your accident and injury case.
+If you were the victim of an accident with an uninsured motorist, contact the personal injury attorneys at the George Salinas Injury Lawyers at (210) 966-8256 to discuss your accident and injury case.

 What compensation can I recover after an accident with an uninsured motorist?